Dropshipping vs Affiliate Marketing: Which to Choose?

 The key difference between dropshipping and affiliate marketing is the point of sale.

-In affiliate marketing, the affiliate sends traffic to the merchant who then processes the sale.
-In dropshipping, the dropshipper processes the sale and then forwards it to the merchant who ships the item.
+In affiliate marketing, the affiliate sends traffic to the merchant, who then processes the sale.
+In dropshipping, the drop shipper processes the sale and then forwards it to the merchant who ships it.

 It might seem like a small detail, but this means dropshipping is fundamentally different from affiliate marketing.